Teresa Baksa: A Pictorial Biography

 Crocker House, Old King's Highway, Yarmouthport, MA, T.Welch Studio upstairs right, 1991

-In the fall of 1990, Teresa quit her job at Teradyne, gathered up her savings, and left Boston to live on Cape Cod, MA., seeking a quieter place to live, paint, and enjoy nature.
-Her immediate goal was to be able to paint full time, knowing that to do this would require some compromise in her art, but also thinking that time spent working daily at the craft of painting was better than working at an unrelated job.
-She rented studio space upstairs in a former sea captain's home on The Old King's Highway, (Rt 6A), in Yarmouthport.
-After spending the first fall and winter there painting, she rented an attached small gallery space and opened T.Welch Studio & Gallery in the spring of 1991.
+In the fall of 1990, Teresa left her job at Teradyne and moved from Boston to Cape Cod, MA, searching for a quieter place to live, paint, and appreciate nature.
+Her main aim was to paint full-time, understanding it would mean some sacrifices in her art.
+She rented a studio in a former sea captain’s home on The Old King's Highway in Yarmouthport.
+After painting there for the first fall and winter, she rented a small gallery space and opened T.Welch Studio & Gallery in spring 1991.

 T.Welch Studio/Gallery, Yarmouthport, MA